peppelongo96/UnicalDown/README.md

 # UnicalDown v1.4

-#### Locally save Microsoft Stream not-download-enabled videos uploaded by Università della Calabria
+#### Save locally Microsoft Stream not-download-enabled videos uploaded by Università della Calabria

 This project is a fork of https://github.com/sup3rgiu/PoliDown* that was originally based on https://github.com/snobu/destreamer project.